psychemedia/eurydice-resources/resources/eurydice_bodies_funerals_and_memorials.md

 A handsome tablet has been placed in the chapel of the dockyard at Portsmouth, by permission of the Admiralty, and is a fine specimen of the sculptor's art.
 On a tablet of jet black marble is a cross and anchor and cable resting on rock covered with seaweed, and beneath a scroll in white block marble, the latter bearing the following inscription, surmounted by the word " Eurydice," and having underneath the crest and motto of the deceased:— "In affectionate remembrance of Francis Hope Tabor, Lieutenant Royal Navy, who was drowned by the capsizing of H.M.S.
 Eurydice off Dunnose, Isle of Wight, March 24th, I878, this tablet was erected by the officers of the ships in which he had served."

 [The same notice appeared in the Isle of Wight Observer of [Saturday 12 July 1879](https://www.britishnewspaperarchive.co.uk/viewer/bl/0000170/18790712/014/0008), p8.]

 ---

+TEXT

+Although having been saved from the wreck, Cuddeford was invalided due to ongoing ill effects from his eposure in the sea,

+---
 https://www.britishnewspaperarchive.co.uk/viewer/bl/0000495/18790830/066/0008